 So, according to the data, you should target the “low hanging fruit” opportunities first.

-You don’t have a Google My Business set up for your accounting business?
+You don’t have a Google Business Profile set up for your accounting business?
 You should probably create one!
 You don’t have a services page?
 You should probably build that first before worrying about the images on your About Us page.

 Step 5: Local SEO Best Practices & Content Creation at Scale

 - Accurate information